Omkaarr1/NuvoLang_Custom_Programming_Language/README.md

    - **DataScienceLibrary.java**:
      Offers data manipulation and statistical analysis tools, such as loading CSV files, calculating statistical measures, generating visualizations, and filtering datasets.

+   - **DatabaseLibrary.java**:
+     Enables interaction with SQL databases.
+Provides methods to connect to a database, execute SQL queries, retrieve results, and close the connection.
+Supports operations like creating tables, inserting records, updating data, deleting records, and fetching data.

 8. **example.txt**:
    Serves as the input program written in the custom language.
-Demonstrates various features, including variable assignments, arithmetic operations, control flow, functions, encrypted variables, machine learning tasks, blockchain operations, data science manipulations, and temporal event triggers.
+Demonstrates various features, including variable assignments, arithmetic operations, control flow, functions, encrypted variables, machine learning tasks, blockchain operations, data science manipulations, **database interactions**, and temporal event triggers.
 Acts as both a test case and a showcase of the language's capabilities.

 9. **Dependencies**:
    - **Weka**: For machine learning functionalities.
    - **JFreeChart**: For generating visualizations like histograms and scatter plots.
    - **Apache Commons Math**: For statistical calculations.
    - **Java Cryptography Extension (JCE)**: For encryption and decryption of variables.
+   - **JDBC Driver**: For database connectivity (e.g., MySQL Connector/J for MySQL databases).

 ---